breadgrocery/download-manager/README.en.md

    pnpm install
    ```

-3. Local development (requires Google Chrome to be installed).
+3. Local development (Requires the corresponding browser to be installed).

    ```bash
    pnpm dev